ParalaxScrypt/Furtif-audio/README.md

 ## ⚙️ Initial Wi-Fi Setup

 1. Power on the ESP32.
-2. Connect to the Wi-Fi network `FURTIF-AUDIO-Setup`.
+2. Connect to the Wi-Fi network `FURTIF-AUDIO-Setup` using the password `12345678`.
 3. Open a browser → `http://192.168.8.8/`
 4. Enter your Wi-Fi SSID and password → click **Save**
 5. The ESP32 reboots and connects to your network